c0r3dump/CTF/2020/SpamAndFlags/The 3D Printer Task/README.md

 ![Audacity](Audacity.png "Audacity")

-Changed the view to the spectogram view and started to examine the characteristics.
+Changed the view to the spectrogram view and started to examine the characteristics.

 The character separators can easily be identified by the double "local earthquakes".